 - Made of highly biocompatible materials

-The Visian ICL offers another option for treating myopia (“nearsightedness”).
+The implantable collamer lens (ICL) offers another option for treating myopia (“nearsightedness”).
 This small, foldable implantable lens is designed to remain permanently within the eye, although an eye surgeon can easily remove or replace it if the patient’s needs change.

-There are many unique advantages to the Visian ICL:
+There are many unique advantages to the ICL:

 - Provides excellent quality of vision with predictable, stable results, and requires no maintenance

 - The lens is invisible to others and cannot be felt while in the eye

 - Capable of correcting a wide range of nearsightedness, and is removable if necessary

 - Made of collamer (a soft, flexible lens material that contains a small amount of collagen), making the lens extremely biocompatible for a lifetime of clear vision